axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 #### **Consensus and Validation Model**

-Stellar's conensus mechanism implements the notion of federated Byzantine Agreement (FBA).
+Stellar's conensus mechanism implements the notion of Federated Byzantine Agreement (FBA).
 In FBA, each participant locally decides a set of participants (**quorum slice**) that it considers important, or trusted, and finalizes a transaction based on the agreement of the majority of the quorum slice.
 As a transaction gets finalized across different quorum slices, eventually the entire network deems it finalized, enabling a **decentralized voting process** that ensures fast finality while maintaining security.
 In this manner, the SCP enables decentralized control via flexible trust assumptions, which can be rooted in real-world interactions between the participants of the system, while also offering low latency and asymptotic security.

 There are **three types of Stellar Nodes**: